sudosu/rails_admin_mongoid_geospatial_field/README.md

 LICENSE
 =======
-rails_admin_map_field is licensed under the MIT license.
+rails_admin_mongoid_geospatial_field is licensed under the MIT license.

-Copyright (C) 2011 by Jason Langenauer, Jules Laplace, Valentin Ballestrino, Bartlomiej Skwira, Oleg Popadyuk
+Copyright (C) 2014 Oleg Popadyuk

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal